ff98li/patient-deterioration-monitor/README.md

 ### The "84%" Reality
 Current clinical literature establishes that cardiac arrest is rarely a sudden, unpredictable event.
-Research demonstrates that 84% of in-hospital cardiac arrests are preceded by documented clinical deterioration within eight hours of the event (Schein et al., 1990).
-These signs typically manifest as progressive instability in respiratory rate, heart rate, or blood pressure—70% of patients showed deterioration in respiratory or mental function prior to arrest (Schein et al., 1990).
+Research demonstrates that 84% of in-hospital cardiac arrests are preceded by documented clinical deterioration within eight hours of the event.
+These signs typically manifest as progressive instability in respiratory rate, heart rate, or blood pressure; 70% of patients showed deterioration in respiratory or mental function prior to arrest (Schein et al., 1990).

 ### The 8-Hour Window